DarryanM/SEM-Group4/use-cases/use-case-12.md

 ### Goal in Context

-As the Organisation we want to produce a report on the top "N" populated cities in the world, with "N" provided, to allow easy access to this population information
+As the *Organisation* we want to *produce a report on the top "N" populated cities in the world, with "N" provided*, to allow easy access to this population information

 ### Scope